 *Some of the major types of commonly prescribed cardiovascular medications are summarized in this section.
-For your information and reference, we have included generic names as well as major trade names to help you identify what you may be taking; however, the AHA is not recommending or endorsing any specific products.
-If your prescription medication isn't on this list, remember that your healthcare provider and pharmacist are your best sources of information.
-It's important to discuss all of the drugs you take with your doctor and understand their desired effects and possible side effects.
-Never stop taking a medication and never change your dose or frequency without first consulting your doctor.
+We’ve included generic names as well as major trade names to help you identify what you may be taking.
+Please understand that the American Heart Association is not recommending or endorsing any specific products.
+If your prescription medication isn't on this list, your healthcare provider and pharmacist are your best sources of information.
+It's important to discuss all the drugs you take with your doctor and understand their desired effects and possible side effects.
+Never stop taking a medication or change your dose or frequency without first consulting your doctor.

 *Some cholesterol-lowering medications may interact with grapefruit, grapefruit juice, pomegranate and pomegranate juice.
 Please talk to your health care provider about any potential risks.